mitarnik04/PhpPortfolio/README.md

   Contact forms include server-side and client-side validation.
 Emails use template-driven, tokenized messaging via a Mailer class build on top of PHPMailer.
 Credentials are configurable.
 - **Simple Configuration**:
   Project structure and configuration are separated for easy scalability and adaptation to new requirements.
+- **Framework-Free Philosophy**:
+  The application is built from the ground up, with PHPMailer as the sole external dependency for secure email handling.

 ---